Natural childbirth

 Natural childbirth is childbirth without routine medical interventions, particularly anesthesia.
-Natural childbirth arose in opposition to the techno-medical model of childbirth that has recently gained popularity in industrialized societies.
-Natural childbirth attempts to minimize medical intervention, particularly the use of anesthetic medications and surgical interventions such as episiotomies, forceps and ventouse deliveries and caesarean sections.
+Natural childbirth re-emerged in opposition to the medical model of childbirth that is common in industrialized societies.
+Natural childbirth attempts to minimize medical intervention, particularly the use of anesthetic medications and surgical interventions such as episiotomies, forceps, ventouse deliveries, and caesarean sections.
 Natural childbirth may occur during a physician or midwife attended hospital birth, a midwife attended homebirth, or an unassisted birth.

-The term "natural childbirth" was coined by obstetrician Grantly Dick-Read upon publication of his book Natural Childbirth in the 1930s, which was followed by the 1942 Childbirth Without Fear.
+Natural childbirth is seen by some as empowering and a way to push back against paternalism and lack of patient say in the medical system.
+Other commentators describe it as a way to judge and shame women who need or choose medical interventions.
+Home births specifically are associated with increased risks compared to hospital births, including an increased risk of death for the infant in the first 28 days of life.

 History

-Historically, most women gave birth at home without emergency medical care available.
+Historically, most women gave birth at home without emergency medical care available, and in developing countries, this is still a common way of giving birth, with an estimated 28% of births in developing countries taking place at home.
+In the United States, the proportion of births taking place in hospitals rose so that whereas in 1900, 5% of births took place in hospitals, by 1935, the majority of births took place in hospitals.
 The "natural" rate of maternal mortality—meaning without surgical or pharmaceutical intervention—has been estimated at 1,500 per 100,000 births.
-In the United States circa 1900, before the introduction and improvement of modern medical technologies, there were about 700 maternal deaths per 100,000 births (.7%).
+In the United States circa 1900, before the introduction and improvement of modern medical technologies, there were about 700 maternal deaths per 100,000 births (0.7%).

 At the onset of the Industrial Revolution, giving birth at home became more difficult due to congested living spaces and dirty living conditions.
 This drove urban and lower-class women to newly available hospitals, while wealthy and middle-class women continued to labor at home.
 In the early 1900s there was an increasing availability of hospitals, and more women began going into the hospital for labor and delivery.
 In the United States, the middle classes were especially receptive to the medicalization of childbirth, which promised a safer and less painful labor.
-The ability to birth without pain was part of the early feminist movement.
 The use of childbirth drugs began in 1847 when Scottish obstetrician James Young Simpson introduced chloroform as an anesthetic during labor, but only the richest and most powerful women (such as Queen Victoria) had access.
-In the late 1800s, feminists in the United States and United Kingdom began to demand drugs for pain relief during childbirth.
-However, well into the first decades of the 20th century, unmedicated birth assisted by midwives was still commonplace in rural areas and some urban centers as well.